Regxelerator/solutions-use-case-library/README.md

 * Use case 6: Assessing compliance of outsourcing agreements
 * Use case 7: Augmenting fit and proper reviews
 * Use case 8: Synthesizing policy and research papers using agentic flows (beta)
+* Use case 9: Performing comparative risk analysis based on annual report MD&A information

 ## Setup & installation